treyhunner/treyhunner.github.com/source/_posts/2025-10-08-python-black-friday-and-cyber-monday-sales-2025.markdown

 ## Python-related sales

-It's not even Black Friday yet, but the following Python-related Black Friday sales are **already live**:
+It's not even Black Friday yet, but most of these Python-related Black Friday sales are **already live**:

 - **[Python Morsels][]**: I'm offering **lifetime access** for the second time ever (more details below)
 - **[Data School][]**: a new subscription to access all of Kevin's **7 courses plus all upcoming courses**